 Thirty to forty per cent of more oxygen is released by the bamboo plants into the atmosphere and absorbs more carbon dioxide when compared to other plants in the world.

-All flowers of a bamboo species produce flowers at the same time throughout the world.
+All plants of a bamboo species produce flowers at the same time throughout the world.

 Lotus can lie dormant for years in case of drought and revives with the return of water.